 NOTE 1—The definition of the external interface is out of the scope of this standard.

-(#15425)An EPCS AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the EPCS non-AP MLD in the dot11InterworkingEntry is set to true.
+(#15425)An EPCS AP MLD shall verify the authority of the non-AP MLD to use EPCS priority access

-NOTE 2: —Successful verification is defined when the dot11EPCSPriorityAccessAuthorized for the EPCS non-AP MLD in the dot11InterworkingEntry is set to true.
-The verification of EPCS priority access authorization by an EPCS AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.
+NOTE 2: The verification might involve confirming that dot11EPCSPriorityAccessAuthorized in the dot11InterworkingEntry for the EPCS non-AP MLD is set to true or the authorization might be provided by the higher layer function that triggers the EPCS AP MLD to enable EPCS priority access for the specific target EPCS non-AP MLD.

-If the verification is successful (see NOTE 2 above), the initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) via an affiliated STA to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.
+The initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) via an affiliated STA to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.

-The initiating EPCS AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Request frame to provide EDCA parameter set(s) and/or MU EDCA parameter set(s) that the destination EPCS non-AP MLD (#17371)will employ on the corresponding setup links.
+The initiating EPCS AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Request frame to provide EDCA parameter set(s) and/or MU EDCA parameter set(s) that the destination EPCS non-AP MLD (#17371)employs on the corresponding setup links if EPCS priority access is successfully enabled.

 …